MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 **Summary:** To apply Zero Trust principles to Azure IaaS components and infrastructure, you must first understand the common reference architecture and the components of Azure storage, virtual machines, and spoke and hub virtual networks.

 This series of articles help you apply the principles of Zero Trust to your workloads in Microsoft Azure IaaS based on a multi-disciplinary approach to applying the Zero Trust principles.
 Zero Trust is a security strategy.
-It is not a product or a service, but an approach in designing and implementing the following set of security principles:
+It isn't a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly
 - Use least privileged access
 - Assume breach

-Implementing the Zero Trust mindset to “assume breach, never trust, always verify” requires changes to cloud infrastructure, deployment strategy, and implementation.
+Implementing the Zero Trust mindset to "assume breach, never trust, always verify" requires changes to cloud infrastructure, deployment strategy, and implementation.

-These initial series of five articles (including this introduction) show you how to apply Zero Trust approach to a very common IT business scenario based on infrastructure services.
+These initial series of five articles (including this introduction) show you how to apply Zero Trust approach to a common IT business scenario based on infrastructure services.
 The work is broken into units that can be configured together as follows:

 - [Azure storage](azure-infrastructure-storage.md)
 - [Virtual machines](azure-infrastructure-virtual-machines.md)
 - [Spoke virtual networks (VNets) for virtual machine-based workloads](azure-infrastructure-iaas.md)
 - [Hub VNets to support access to many workloads in Azure](azure-infrastructure-networking.md)

-See [Apply Zero Trust principles to Azure Virtual Desktop](azure-infrastructure-avd.md) for additional guidance.
+For more information, see [Apply Zero Trust principles to Azure Virtual Desktop](azure-infrastructure-avd.md).

 > [!NOTE]
 > Additional articles will be added to this series in the future, including how organizations can apply a Zero Trust approach to applications, networking, data, and DevOps services based on real IT business environments.